bergerx/kubectl-status/CONTRIBUTING.md

   discussed the issue.
 - Familiarize with the [general guidelines](#general-guidelines).
 - Collect information about the bug.
-- OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
-- Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
 - Can you reliably reproduce the issue?
-And can you also reproduce it with older versions?
+And, can you also reproduce it with older versions?

 #### How Do I Submit a Good Bug Report?